The National Curriculum for PE aims to ensure that all children:

 - A wide range of visitors come to school to provide children with new experiences and inspirational lessons.
 Healthy lifestyle and making good choices is at the heart of the visits and experiences.

 - We ensure that the equipment at our school is of good quality.
 The equipment is there to further support teachers in their teaching of the curriculum.
 Audits are taken throughout the school year.
 New equipment is bought when needed to meet the needs of the children.

 - A wide range of extra-curriculum events are on offer to meet the needs of all children at All Saints'.

 PE is given a high profile at All Saints'.
+We understand the importance of physical literacy on all children, not just for life in school but for life.
 The successful teaching and learning of PE at All Saints' provides our children with a fun, engaging and inspiring curriculum.
 Children are taught skills and attributes that they will use for the rest of their lives.
 PE is a much loved subject across school.
 Children are educated and understand the importance of having and maintaining a healthy lifestyle.
 They understand what having a healthy life style entails.
 Parents and guardians are also heavily involved within this process.
 Children understand that PE can open many doors for future career possibilities.
 This provides excitement and focus.

 The impact of the provision of a successful curriculum is evident in our attainment of the Gold School Games award.
 We achieved Bronze for our School Games award in 2021-2022.
 We were nominated in the local Hyndburn Sports Award for Primary School of the Year in 2019 and the PE lead nominated for Coach of the Year for Hyndburn in 2023, showcasing the dedication and commitment All Saints' has for PE for life.